 “While the campus has long been investigating the issue of course content affordability and has made progress, much work still needs to be done,” explains Vice Chancellor for Undergraduate Education Cathy Koshland.
 “We must further reduce course content costs and utilize accessible digital library resources to provide an equitable and engaging learning environment for our students.”

-- Review data related to textbook and reader usage and pricing to better understand the complex issues surrounding affordability;
+- Reviewed data related to textbook and reader usage and pricing to better understand the complex issues surrounding affordability;

-- Identify strategies to educate faculty about the cost of textbooks and readers to encourage practices that lower these costs for students;
+- Identified strategies to educate faculty about the cost of textbooks and readers to encourage practices that lower these costs for students;

-- Outline how best to utilize online resources;
+- Outlined how best to utilize online resources; and

-- Identify strategies to educate faculty about accessibility issues related to textbooks and digital course materials.
+- Identified strategies to educate faculty about accessibility issues related to textbooks and digital course materials.

-The Library is actively engaged in the campus-wide task force, and simultaneously advancing similar efforts described below.
+The Library's Office of Scholarly Communication Services participated in this campus-wide task force and report.
+We also simultaneously advanced similar efforts described below.

-In cooperation with the Center for Teaching & Learning, Associated Students of the University of California, and Educational Technology Services, the Library launched a working group in Fall 2016 to explore how we might reduce student costs for assigned course materials.
+In cooperation with the Center for Teaching & Learning, Associated Students of the University of California, and Educational Technology Services, the Library launched a pilot for 2017-2018 to explore how we might reduce student costs for assigned course materials.
+The pilot tested, at limited scale, three Library-led services intended to help reduce the costs of assigned course content for Berkeley students, while also allowing the Library to gauge feasibility and efficiency were those services expanded.

 Open Textbook Network